keithstric/cloud-sockets/README.md

 3. Client sends a `subscribe` message to `channel` "todoList1234" and `subId` "todo1234"
 4. Message is handed off to the `MessageDirector` which notifies the `ChannelManager`
 5. The ChannelManager adds channel "todoList1234" to the channel maps
-6. The ChannelManager adds connection that sent subscribe message to the connections for subscription with id "todo1234" (see Example A below)
+6. The ChannelManager adds the senders connection to the connections for subscription with id "todo1234" (see Example A below)
 7. Server creates an event listener for event "todoList1234"
 8. MessageDirector sends a message back to client with a type of `ack`
 9. A message of type `announce` is received with `channel` "todoList1234" and `subId` "todo1234"